-When a nonparticipating candidate contributes more than \$11,840 (legislature)/\$23,670 (statewide) in personal monies to his or her own campaign, the candidate is held to certain notification requirements.
+Initial Notification: When a nonparticipating candidate contributes more than \$14,800 (legislature)/\$29,580 (statewide) in personal monies to his or her own campaign, the candidate is held to certain notification requirements.
 The nonparticipating candidate must send a written notice indicating the amount contributed or promised, within 24 hours excluding weekends and holidays, by certified mail, to the Secretary of State's Office and to all opposing candidates and their campaign committees.
-Opposing nonparticipating candidates then are no longer restricted to the contributions limits (shown in the above table) and may raise contributions without restriction until such time that they have raised up to the amount of personal monies contributed or promised to the candidate giving the notification.
-Once a candidate has raised monies up to the level of the candidate giving the notification, the candidate is again held to the contribution limits (shown in the above table).
+Opposing nonparticipating candidates then are no longer restricted to the contributions limit (shown in the table on the previous page) and may raise contributions without restriction until such time that they have raised up to the amount of personal monies contributed or promised to the candidate giving the notification.
+Once a candidate has raised monies up to the level of the candidate giving the notification, the candidate is again held to the contribution limits (shown in the table on the previous page).

-After the initial notification, each time the candidate contributes or promises to contribute personal monies exceeding an additional \$5,920 (legislature)/\$11,840 (statewide), the candidate must again notify the Secretary of State's Office as well as all opposing candidates by certified mail within 24 hours, and the contribution limits are again removed from all nonparticipating opponents.
+Additional Notification: After the initial notification, each time the candidate contributes or promises to contribute personal monies exceeding an additional \$7,410 (legislature)/\$14,800 (statewide), the candidate must again notify the Secretary of State's Office as well as all opposing candidates by certified mail within 24 hours, and the contribution limits are again removed from all nonparticipating opponents.